 I kind of have a love-hate relationship with unathorised DVDs.
 I know they are normally extremely crappy, but one of my favourite music documentaries, Metal Machine Music: NIN and the Industrial Uprising, is unathorised and is awesome.
 Ever since I saw it I’ve been hanging out for something just as good.

-“Music is DEAD”.
-Well at least that’s what Colin Hanks wants us to think in this documentary based on one of America’s most iconic record stores, Tower Records.
 Now, if you were born after 1995 this will probably mean nothing to you so put down your “Applepods” and your “ilaps” and carry on ruining music like the ungrateful sods you are!

 Did you know it’s been over 30 years since Back to the Future was first released?
 Well I didn’t!